 |

-critical control.
-Tri plane entry and wide point to subtle and very shallow
+maintains critical control and stability.
+Tri plane entry and wide point to

-single to double concave widepoint to tail offers offers exceptional
+subtle and very shallow single to double concave widepoint to tail provides

 |